mhaseebtariq/doppel-speller/README.md

 ## NOTES
 * All the computationally expensive tasks run in multi-processing mode
-* Those tasks, can therefore, be easily refactored to be run on distributed computing clusters
+* Those tasks, can therefore, be easily refactored to run on distributed computing clusters

 ## TODO
 * Extend README to include more details/explanation of the solution
-* Document classes/methods in the code
+* Document all the classes/methods in the code
-* Write unit tests
+* Write more unit tests
 * Refactor code to be more SOLID